 So if your customer was writing a review using the words, “dry cleaning pickup & delivery”, google will find this more relevant than just a simple review that said, “Great customer service and friendly staff!”.

 Quality Link Building

 Another underrated part of local search is link building.
-Ryan Scollon (SEO & PPC Consultant) shares his experience with this pillar of local search.
+Ryan Scollon (Google Ads & PPC Consultant) shares his experience with this pillar of local search.

-Ryan Scollon (SEO & PPC Consultant), “ One of the most important local search ranking factors is link building.
+Ryan Scollon (Google Ads & PPC Consultant ), “ One of the most important local search ranking factors is link building.
 A few years ago, links were not as important for the local rankings but that has changed.
 Most businesses that are managing their own SEO can probably figure out 90% of the other work that is needed to be done, but link building is always a difficult one, even for SEO professionals.”.